MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/correct-project-invoice-proposals.md

 ## Adjust financial dimensions

 ### Header dimensions
-By default, invoice financial dimensions are derived from the unbilled project transaction records being invoiced.
-However, system settings allow using project invoice proposal header financial dimensions for customer balance posting.
-Parameter can be turned on in Project management and accounting parameters, Financials tab by selecting **Allow updates to project dimensions for accounts receivable**.
+By default, invoice financial dimensions are derived from the unbilled project transaction records that are being invoiced.
+However, system settings allow you to use project invoice proposal header financial dimensions for customer balance posting.
+This parameter can be turned.
+Go to the **Project management and accounting parameters** page, and on the **Financials** tab, select **Allow updates to project dimensions for accounts receivable**.
-Invoice header financial dimensions can be edited before posting the invoice in the Project invoice proposal form by opening Header view and editing values in the Financial dimensions tab.
+Invoice header financial dimensions can be edited before posting the invoice in the **Project invoice proposal** page by opening the **Header view** and editing values on the **Financial dimensions** tab.

-    > The **Header view** is available only after the system administrator enables the **Use Project invoice proposal and invoice journal forms with the Header and Lines view** feature in the **Feature management** workspace.
+The **Header view** is available only after the system administrator enables the **Use Project invoice proposal and invoice journal forms with the Header and Lines view** feature in the **Feature management** workspace.
 Feature requires Finance and Operations update 10.0.25 or higher.

 ### Line dimensions
 Financial dimensions can't be edited directly on a project invoice proposal line.
 Instead, follow these steps to adjust financial dimensions on a project invoice proposal.

 1. On the project invoice proposal, select **Delete all** to remove the project invoice proposal lines.

-    > The **Delete all** button is available only after the system administrator enables the **Delete invoice proposal lines when using Project Operations for resource based/ non-stocked scenarios** feature in the **Feature management** workspace.
+   The **Delete all** button is available only after the system administrator enables the **Delete invoice proposal lines when using Project Operations for resource based/ non-stocked scenarios** feature in the **Feature management** workspace.

 2. Adjust the financial dimensions: